Things to Do in Peru – Where to Travel – Itinerary 8 Days

 ‘Catch the Culture in Cusco’

-On your 4th day in Cusco you will have found a tour taking you to the Sacred Valley – or you can opt to do it completely on your own (by bus and train).
-There are lots of tour operators to choose among.
+On your 4th day in Cusco, you will have found a tour to the Sacred Valley – or you can do it on your own (by bus and train).
+There are lots of tour operators to choose from.
 You may even find a combined 2-day tour covering both the Sacred Valley and Machu Picchu (for Day 4 and Day 5).
 Your Sacred Valley tour will probably include the following destinations:

 Pisac is both a modern village with a famous local crafts market twice a week – and a historic Inca site with well-preserved ruins and a highly unusual cemetery.
-The cemetery is built into the mountainside and consists of holes into the mountain which were used as tombs!
+The cemetery is built into the mountainside and consists of holes in the mountain used as tombs!

-In the Inca period the Pisac settlement served as a military fortress, as well as an astronomical observatory.
-Around Pisac you will notice the andenes, agricultural terraces, which were laid out across the sloping landscape to provide the Incas with vegetables and other crops.
+In the Inca period, the Pisac settlement served as a military fortress and an astronomical observatory.
+Around Pisac, you will notice the andenes, agricultural terraces laid out across the sloping landscape to provide the Incas with vegetables and other crops.
 They still appear as they have done for hundreds of years!

 Known as the birthplace of the rainbow, Chinchero is a small, picturesque Andean village featuring both Inca ruins, fertile Inca terraces and a colourful market.
-The village is especially known for its woven fabrics which are also sold at the market.
-Chinchero is therefore a good place to stop to buy traditional, Peruvian textiles.
+The site is particularly known for its woven fabrics sold at the market.
+Therefore, Chinchero is a brilliant place to stop for traditional Peruvian textiles.

 Moray is the perfect example of Inca agriculture.
-Located at 3,500 m (11,500 ft), it consists of a number of terraced circular depressions.
+It consists of several terraced circular depressions at 3,500 m (11,500 ft).

-The site was used as an outdoor agricultural laboratory by the Incas who experimented with different crops at different altitudes and different temperatures.
-There was presumably a temperature difference of 15 degrees Celcius between the top and the bottom of the terraces here.
+The site served as an outdoor agricultural laboratory by the Incas, experimenting with different crops at different altitudes and temperatures.
+There was presumably a temperature difference of 15 degrees Celcius between the top and bottom of the terraces here.
 In particular, their elaborate experiments resulted in the development of a wide variety of potato species.
-Thanks to the Incas there are therefore today a large number of potato varieties in Peru (and the world)!
+Thanks to the Incas, today there are, therefore, a large number of potato varieties in Peru (and the world)!

 Another must-see in the Sacred Valley is Maras.
-The site contains the most scenic salt pans you can image in the landscape, the Salineras de Maras, which is an area of salt basins located down the hillside.
+The site contains the most scenic salt pans you can imagine in the landscape, the Salineras de Maras, an area of salt basins down the hillside.
 Right since the Inca era, salt has been produced here by letting the brine from a subterranean source run through an intricate system of channels, filling the basins on its way.
 When the water evaporates, the finest salt is left behind!

-Today, it is believed that when the Spaniards arrived, the Incas pretended that the fortress was Machu Picchu!
-They made the fortress appear so extraordinary that the Spaniards were convinced that it was Machu Picchu they had found (which the conquistadors were really after)!
-The Spaniards therefore stopped here, believing that they had conquered the greatest treasure, Machu Picchu!
-Besides visiting the ruins of the old fortress, you can also visit the ancient Inca village here, which is actually still partly being used as homes by the local population.
+Today, the theory is that when the Spaniards arrived, the Incas pretended that the fortress was Machu Picchu!
+They made the fortress appear so extraordinary that the Spaniards believed it to be Machu Picchu they had found (which the conquistadors were really after)!
+Therefore, the Spaniards stopped here, convinced they had conquered the greatest treasure, Machu Picchu!
+Besides visiting the ruins of the old fortress, you can also explore the ancient Inca village here, which is still partly used as home by the local population.

 Read more about the Sacred Valley: Sacred Valley, Maras, Moray and Inca Ruins in Pisac

-From the Sacred Valley you will continue to Machu Picchu by train through the lush Amazon rainforest and subtropical jungle.
-It is important to buy the train ticket and the ticket to Machu Picchu well in advance (probably months in advance to be sure!) since they often sell out!
+From the Sacred Valley, you will continue to Machu Picchu by train through the lush Amazon rainforest and subtropical jungle.
+It is essential to buy the train ticket and the ticket to Machu Picchu well in advance (probably months in advance, to be sure!) since they often sell out!

-Aguas Calientes is the name of the small town at the foot of Machu Picchu, and it is named after the hot springs found there.
-If you have arrived on Day 4 in the evening, this is where you will find a hotel for the night (if you haven’t already got one).
+Aguas Calientes is the name of the small town at the foot of Machu Picchu, after the hot springs found there.
+If you have arrived on Day 4 in the evening, this is where you will find a hotel for the night.
 Get up early in the morning to be among the first visitors to the ancient Inca citadel and experience the sunrise up there!
 It is popular with people hiking the Inka trail to arrive at the Sun Gate, Inti Punku, at dawn!
-Don’t be disappointed if Machu Picchu is partly covered with fog – it is often so due to the tropical cloud forest climate here.
+You shouldn’t be too disappointed if Machu Picchu is partly covered with fog – it is often so due to the tropical cloud forest climate here.

-Machu Picchu became known to the world in 1911, when the university professor and explorer Hiram Bingham found and revealed the old Inca citadel.
+Machu Picchu became known to the world in 1911 when the university professor and explorer Hiram Bingham found and revealed the old Inca citadel.
 It soon became clear that the complex had astronomical importance in the Inca society.
-The structures of Machu Picchu have been erected such that significant astronomical events (summer and winter solstice) enable the light to enter specific windows at precisely these moments.
+The structures of Machu Picchu were erected such that significant astronomical events (summer and winter solstice) let the light enter through specific windows at precisely these moments.

 Read more about Machu Picchu: See the Mythic Inca Culture on Machu Picchu Mountain